 What is an Established LLC?

-- Established LLCs are ones that have sustained and grown student interest over time.
+Established LLCs are ones that have sustained and grown student interest over time.
 LLC members exercise their creativity and agency, while working collaboratively with faculty and staff, to explore topics related to the themes of the Established LLC.
-Hamsini and Sakeenah are our two established LLCs.
+WashU currently has five established LLCs: Constellation, Hamsini, Kaleidoscope, Lotus, and

 What is a Design Your Own LLC?